 Over the next month, each Finalist will work with an NDP Advisor and NDP staff to put together a strong full proposal.
 Advisors relay feedback on the initial application and offer guidance on the narrative, developing a budget, work sample selections, and strategies for tour planning and community engagement.
 At the end of June, Advisors will meet in person again for two additional days to determine 20 projects that will receive the full Production Grant package of support.
 Finalists who do not ultimately receive a Production Grant will receive a Finalist award of $1,000 in recognition of their work as well as the cost and time involved in the application process.
 We look forward to announcing these grantees in July.

 2018 National Dance Project Finalists

-Abby Z and the New Utility, New York, NY
+Abby Z and the New Utility, Champaign, IL